edward-sentongo/AR-Workshop/README.md

 # AR-Workshop:  Part 2

-In this session we'll set up an Emulator for AR as well as add our first 3D model to our AR app.
+In this session we'll set up an Emulator for AR as well as add our first 3D model/object to our AR app.

 ### 1. AR Emulator
 1. Android Studio 3.1 +